pitt-crc/user-manual/docs/slurm/batch-jobs.md

-## A More Complex SLURM Submission Script Example
+## A More Complex Slurm Submission Script Example

 Below is a more abstracted example that loads some modules from the module systems, copies inputs and outputs, etc.